axean/tergite-frontend/CONTRIBUTING.md

-# Contributing to tergite-qal9000
+# Contributing to tergite-frontend

 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code
 - Submitting a fix
 - Proposing new features
 - Becoming a maintainer

 ## We Develop with Bitbucket